-STUD: A new performance about masculinity, horses and DIY.
+STUD: A one-horse show that bites into masculinity, Freud and DIY.

 “Very funny and very naughty” Lyn Gardner, The Guardian